The Heat is On: U.S. Temperature Trends. Global warming isn't uniform.

 Oddkalzj Shared by jp966.
 Watch 131 Years of Global Warming in 26 Seconds.
 Don't Have Flash?

 Watch this video on your iPad or iPhone here While temperatures soared for many this summer, this video takes the longer historical view.
 Developing Business Continuity and Risk Management capability to meet Climate Risk.
 Changing the future ...

 "These are cyclical events that occur every few years.
-The last big calving event occurred in 2001, so in general people have been expecting something to happen like that very soon.
-"For us it is very exciting to actually see this while it is happening. " Live Stream.
+Live Stream.
 Greenhouse Gases Rise by Record Amount.
 The global output of heat-trapping carbon dioxide has jumped by a record amount, according to the US department of energy, a sign of how feeble the world's efforts are at slowing man-made global warming.

 The figures for 2010 mean that levels of greenhouse gases are higher than the worst case scenario outlined by climate experts just four years ago.
 Businesses Invest Early to Comply with California’s Carbon Market.
 California Air Resources Board drives pollution reduction projects California’s recently approved cap-and-trade regulation—which doesn’t take effect until 2013—is already driving investments in pollution reduction projects.